GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/message-composer-custom-attachments.md

 ### Change the button icon

 By default the attachments button icon is a clip.
-You can easily change this by setting your own icon in the `Appearance` config:
+You can easily change this by setting your own icon in the `Appearance` configuration:
 ```swift
 Appearance.default.images.openAttachments = UIImage(systemName: "plus")
 ```